huttered40/selective-x/README.md

 Each kernel string will have its own map.

 If you have a BSP-style nonblocking communication region in which many Isends/Irecvs go out, then you should explicitly invoke a custom kernel with a communicator.
-Selective-x will not and cannot handle this efficiently.
+Selective-x cannot handle this efficiently.

 We provide both automatic control and fine-grained control.
 MPI,BLAS,LAPACK routines intercepted.
-Only for doubles, but easy to extend.

-Replication of the results in paper can be acheived simply by relying on Critter to intercept MPI/LAPACK/BLAS routines without any user intervention.

 If use wants BLAS/LAPACK/MPI routines to be automatically intercepted, then they need to explicitly provide the right include files and corresponding include paths and -D flags.
 See src/intercept/comp.cxx

-If you want to use Selectivex without any intervention, then  I think it better to build offline and just use built library.
+If you want to use Selectivex without any intervention, then it is better to build offline and just use built library.
 However, the user still has to provide a header file somewhere so that the MPI/BLAS/LAPACK routines be intercepted.
 - If sequential, no MPI_Init call can be intercepted, so user must call selectivex::start and selectivex::stop to initialize a window.
 Else, BLAS/LAPACK/MPI kernels can be automatically intercepted, but will not get tracked.